 However, it’s also worth being aware of several key issues with online PR campaigns…

 - Lack of control – As with any PR campaign, once the story has been released to media, it becomes out of our control and this can mean a story being mispresented in the media or not being run at all!

 - Time – As above, like with any PR campaign, a lot of time goes into building and developing relationships with media and bloggers and although you may be able to secure some quick wins, long-term success requires an on-going investment.

-- Budget – If you are hoping to work with a key blogger, the chances of having to support the PR campaign with budget are high.
+- Budget – If you are hoping to work with a key blogger or influencer, the chances of having to support the PR campaign with budget are high.
 The majority of bloggers will require payment, and many even have agents you need to go through!